HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-one-ip-tf.md

       2. Run ```terraform init``` to initialize a working directory containing Terraform configuration files.
       3. Run ```terraform apply | tee -a installer.log``` to display resources that will be created by Terraform.
           - **Note:** Users can also do ```terraform apply``` but often ACS will time out or there are scrolling limitations which prevents users from viewing all of the script output. ```| tee -a installer.log``` stores a local log of the script output which can be referred to later to help diagnose problems.
-      4. Answer ```yes``` to start provisioning the load balancer infrastructure.
+      4. Answer ```yes``` to start provisioning the infrastructure.
+          - To skip the need for this extra input, you can also initially use `terraform apply --auto-approve | tee -a installer.log`

 A typical deployment should take around 40-50 minutes.
 When finished, the scripts will display VM information such as IP addresses.
 At the end of the deployment, the resources may still take a few minutes to start up completely.
 It takes a few minutes for a connector to sync with the Anyware Manager so **Health** statuses may show as **Unhealthy** temporarily.

-Example output:
+**Note:** During the deployment, if you don't interact with the Azure portal (for example click around), the Azure Cloud Shell (ACS) session may **time out**.
+In such cases, the deployment process will not continue once you reconnect to the ACS.
+You will need to delete the created resource group manually from the Azure portal and reconnect to ACS.
+Then, you must manually run the following two commands before applying the Terraform script again from the beginning to initiate a fresh deployment:
+   - export ARM_SUBSCRIPTION_ID=$(az account show --query id --output tsv)
+   - export ARM_TENANT_ID=$(az account show --query homeTenantId --output tsv)

+Example output of successful deployment:
 ```
 Apply complete!
 Resources: 67 added, 0 changed, 0 destroyed.